shannonriester/Simon/README.md

   - Repeat button appears after computer gives memory test
     - User can use this button 3 times until death
     - User can only use this button to repeat _once_ per memory round

+# To DO
+  - mobile version
+    - onClick doesn't hover off...